couleur-tweak-tips/CTT/docs/video/ffmpeg/upscaling.md

 ---

-# Why bother upscaling for YouTube?
+# Why bother upscaling for YouTube? {#why}

 Scaling your video to a larger resolution (e.g `1920x1080`/`1080p` :material-arrow-right: `3840x2160`/4K) tricks YouTube into giving your video more bitrate.

 ==This is only useful for YouTube, because it won't make your video look any better than when you're viewing it back in a media player, it'll just <u>looks less compressed/more faithful on YouTube</u>==.

 **This should be done at the very last step of every project, right before uploading**.
-There's only downsides to editing 4K content that's been scaled.
+It's a waste of rendering time to edit 4K content that's been scaled.

+## Why not just set the project scale to 4K before rendering? {#why-not-nle}

+VEGAS Pro (and probably other NLEs) uses the bicubic scaling filter which makes your video a bit blurry, using FFmpeg lets you make sure you're using the right filter

+## :custom-voukoder: Why not use Voukoder's zscale? {#why-not-voukoder}

+If you can use [Voukoder](../voukoder/index.md), you **should** use it over the CTT Upscaler, since it will export your project and upscale it all at once, which should take > less time and lose less efficiency, learn how to do it [here](../voukoder/configuration.md#upscaling)

-## :material-folder-download: Installation
+## :material-folder-download: Installing the CTT Upscaler {#installation}

 === "Automatic"